 In 2011, Mack was assigned to the Police Academy as a Training Instructor.
 As a Training Instructor, Mack taught course materials and facilitated the recruits’ transition to the Patrol Bureau.
 During the same year, Mack was promoted to the rank of Sergeant and served as the Training Coordinator.
 Mack worked closely with the Alabama Peace Officer Standards and Training Commission (APOSTC) in Montgomery, Alabama, regarding the state’s hiring processes and standards and other outside agencies regarding training courses.

-In 2018, he earned his way to the rank of Lieutenant and served as the Director of Recruiting, Personnel Hiring and Training.
-His duties included ensuring effective operations of the Hiring Team and Academy, and regulatory compliance as required by Federal, State, and local laws; selecting, hiring, training and evaluating assigned personnel; providing leadership and direction to subordinate personnel; developing, implementing and coordinating in-service and outside training programs; preparing reports and documentation to communicate to superiors and other agencies, conducting needs and instructional program analysis; and serving as a liaison between the Birmingham Police Department, other City Departments and outside governmental agencies.
+In 2018, Mack was promoted to the rank of Lieutenant and served as the Academy Director.
+His duties included ensuring effective operations and regulatory compliance as required by local, state, and federal laws; hiring, training, and evaluating personnel; providing leadership and direction to subordinate personnel; developing, implementing, and coordinating in-service and external training programs; conducting needs and instructional program analysis; and serving as a liaison between the Birmingham Police Department, other city departments, and outside governmental agencies.

 In July 2020, Mack was promoted to the rank of Captain and served as the Commanding Officer of the Tactical Operations Precinct.
 In May 2023, Mack became the Commanding Officer of the Vice/Narcotics Division.

 Mack holds a Bachelor of Science degree in Criminal Justice Administration with Magna Cum Laude from Columbia Southern University.
 He has received numerous awards and accolades, including the FBI-LEEDA Trilogy Award.